- Summers are getting hotter!

 - Extreme heat is responsible for record numbers of emergency hospital admissions.

-- Royal College of General Practitioners (RCGP) to cease investment in all fossil fuel companies as part of a drive to combat climate change and hotter summers and lower air pollution related hospital admissions.
+- Royal College of General Practitioners (RCGP) ceased investment in all fossil fuel companies as part of a drive to combat climate change and hotter summers and lower air pollution-related hospital admissions.

 - Well-insulated and glazed modern buildings featuring central plant systems are particularly vulnerable to overheating.

 - The ambient nature of ground source heat pumps and shared ground loop arrays means overheating is no longer an issue, whilst offering additional free passive cooling.

 - Passive cooling uses the low temperature of the ground loop to cool the property in the summer at a fraction of the cost of air conditioning.

 - As non-combustion systems, ground source heat pumps also overcome air pollution concerns.